|

 Teachers of the mentees were also impressed by the improvements exhibited by their students participating in our program.
 Their comments from the survey include:

-• “Kayla has become more sociable.”
+• “I have become more sociable.”

-• “Vashon is much more expre•ive.”
+• “I am much more expressive.”

-Mentors
+Collegiate Mentors

 At the end of the leadership-mentoring program session, mentors were asked to complete a survey regarding their overall experience and the impact that it had on their leadership skills.
 All mentors completing the survey stated that they would “strongly recommend” this program.